dymmond/esmerald/docs/routing/routes.md

 !!!
 Check
     Remember, the route paths are registered only once and there is no "override".
 First in, first registered.
-    This is feature came from Starlette and there is a reason why it is like this and we decided not to break it since it was designed to be hierarchical, from the top to bottom.
+    This is feature came from Lilya and there is a reason why it is like this and we decided not to break it since it was designed to be hierarchical, from the top to bottom.

 ## Routes priority

 The [application routes](#application-routes) in simple terms are simply prioritised.
-Since **Esmerald** uses Starlette under the hood that also means that the incoming paths are matched agains each [Gateway](#gateway), [WebSocketGateway](#websocketgateway) and [Include](#include) in order.
+Since **Esmerald** uses Lilya under the hood that also means that the incoming paths are matched agains each [Gateway](#gateway), [WebSocketGateway](#websocketgateway) and [Include](#include) in order.

 In cases where more than one, let's say Gateway could match an incoming path, you should ensure that more specifc